elatov/elatov.github.io/_posts/2014-11-09-dd-wrt-on-asus-rt-ac68u-router.md

 Looking over the [following](http://www.dd-wrt.com/phpBB2/viewtopic.php?t=177612&postdays=0&postorder=asc&start=810) thread, it looks like at the time of writing (Nov 1st 2014) the **24461** firmware seems pretty stable.

 With the ASUS router it's a two step process to get DD-WRT on it, first we flash it with the BrainSlayer Firmware (**.trx** file) and then we update to the lastest Kong Build of DD-WRT (**.bin** file).
-For the Kong DD-WRT build I grabbed the [25015M](http://www.desipro.de/ddwrt/K3-AC-Arm/) version (other people had luck with it) and  the [Supported Models document](http://www.desipro.de/ddwrt/K3-AC-Arm/Supported%20Models) had the **AC68U** Router listed.
+For the Kong DD-WRT build I grabbed the [25015M](http://dd-wrt.tweakedrom.com/Kong_PTB/K3-AC/) version (other people had luck with it) .

 ### DD-WRT Install Process